-I want to learn more about running, aging, and how the two go together as I get older.
-While I probably won’t be as fast as I once was, I can still enjoy running fast – well for me at this time of my life.
+I have more to learn about running, aging, and how the two go together as I get older.
+While I won’t be as fast as I once was, I can still enjoy running fast – well for me at this time of my life.
 It also means that I get frustrated, whiney when things are not what I expect or want for a while and eventually get back to enjoying my running at whatever my new “normal” ends up being.
-That roller coaster effect that getting old has on me.

-Ah, but the memories of who I used to be still get in the way every once in a while.
+Ah, but the memories of who I used to be – still get in the way every once in a while.
 I think they do for all of us, no matter what our sport or interests are now. 🙂

 About the only claim to fame that I really have is that I am still a runner after all these years.